Fit a two-parameters Generalised Pareto Distribution from a sample

 does the covariance matrix and standard deviations.
 In this case, the

-objects contain NA
+cov and sd objects contain NA values.
+This

 problem can arise also when the shape parameter is greater than but

-close to the value -0.5
+close to the value -0.5.
+Even when info.observed is

-, the information matrix, covariance and standard
+TRUE, the information matrix, covariance and standard

-deviations are set to NA
+deviations are set to NA.

-When the true (unknown) value is is < -0.5
+When the true (unknown) value is is < -0.5, the regularity

 conditions required in the ML approximated inference do not hold.

-The default value of info.observed
+The default value of info.observed was set to TRUE from

-because standard deviations obtained with this
+version 3.0-1 because standard deviations obtained with this

 choice are usually better.